 This example binds the log object to a name using the Naming Service: clients can then use the name to locate the log.
 Describing how to use the Naming Service and create name bindings is outside the scope of this topic.
-For convenience however, a brief description is provided in Appendix A, Using the Naming Service to locate a Log, on page 99.
+For convenience however, a brief description is provided in the Appendix "Using the Naming Service to locate a Log".
 Refer to the OpenFusion Naming Service Guide for complete details on using the Naming Service.

 '''

 // bind the log object to a name with Naming Service

 org.omg.CORBA.Object namingService = null;

 NamingContextExt rootContext = null;

 NameComponent basicLog[];

-namingService = orb.resolve_initial_references ("NameService"); rootContext = NamingContextExtHelper.narrow(namingService); basicLog = new NameComponent[1];
+namingService = orb.resolve_initial_references ("NameService");

+rootContext = NamingContextExtHelper.narrow(namingService);

+basicLog = new NameComponent[1];

-basicLog[0] = new NameComponent("BasicLog", "log"); rootContext.rebind(basicLog, log);
+basicLog[0] = new NameComponent("BasicLog", "log");

+rootContext.rebind(basicLog, log);

-System.out.println("BasicLog created."); '''
+System.out.println("BasicLog created.");

+'''

-The log object can now be located, from clients located anywhere in the system, using the context's resolve() method (described below under Creating a Client for the BasicLog on page 25).
+The log object can now be located, from clients located anywhere in the system, using the context's resolve() method (described below under "Creating a Client for the BasicLog").